MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meeting-policies-in-teams.md

 This is a per-user policy.
 This setting controls whether external participants in a meeting can give control of their shared desktop or window to other participants in the meeting.
 External participants in Teams meetings can be categorized as follows:

    - Anonymous user
-   - Guest user
+   - Guest users
    - B2B user
    - Federated user

-Whether federated users can give control to external users while sharing is controlled by the **Allow an external participant to give or request control setting** setting in their organization.
+Whether federated users can give control to external users while sharing is controlled by the **Allow an external participant to give or request control** setting in their organization.

 ### Allow PowerPoint sharing